Jeffzfeng/land-reg-eth/README.md

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###
+* Install node, npm, testrpc, web3
+* git clone the repo
+* Run Testrpc in one terminal
+* Run node in one terminal
+* Copy the code in web3js into the node terminal
 * Summary of set up
 * Configuration
 * Dependencies